For practitioners building inside someone else's infrastructure and deciding what needs to remain theirs.

 If the host front desk represents your practice well, that coverage may be entirely adequate for day-to-day operations.
 The question is still whether the number is yours.

-The Google Business Profile is an ownership question, not just a marketing question.
+Your Google Business Profile is an ownership question, not just a marketing question.

 Patients increasingly discover practices through maps and local search.
 Reviews, visibility, and location data are attached to whoever claimed the profile.
 In a shared practice arrangement, that is often the host.